superhero/handbook/use-cases/1-ping-pong.md

 - **access.js:** Upstream contract that describes the implementation interface of the input plug.
 - **access-using-http.js:** Upstream HTTP-controllor adapter of the contracted access interface.
 - **ping-responds-with-pong.test.js:** Unit-tests of the use case following a semantical naming convention principle with a `.test.js` suffix to differentiate it from the source code of the solution.
-- **respond-with-pong.js:** Contract that describes the pluggable interface of the downstream implementation.
+- **respond.js:** Contract that describes the pluggable interface of the downstream implementation.
-- **respond-with-pong-using-http.js:** A simple downstream implementation representing the data layer.
+- **respond-with-pong.js:** A simple downstream implementation representing the data layer.
+- **respond-with-pong-using-http.js:** Application service that orchestrates the use case by connecting the implemented upstream and downstream adapters.
 - **route.json:** Specification using the OpenAPI standards to describe the http route of the endpoint.

 The `http-server` defines a different **bounded context** with the `listen` **use case** that dosn't have any defined **plugs**, only the **application service** that starts the server, and a **test case** that the server is listening.